John Madigan (politician): Politics

 Madigan served as vice-president of the Victorian DLP from 2008 to 2009 and was elected to the Senate at the 2010 election.
 Madigan resigned from the DLP and became an independent Senator on 4 September 2014, citing long-term internal party tensions.
+The party threatened High Court legal action to replace Madigan with a DLP senator.

 2010 federal election

 Madigan won the sixth and last Victorian Senate seat at the 2010 federal election.
 The primary DLP vote in Victoria of 2.3 percent (75,000 votes) was boosted to the 14.3 percent quota required by gaining One Nation, Christian Democratic and Building Australia preferences.
 That gave Madigan a 0.2 percent lead over Steve Fielding of the Family First Party, whose preferences then flowed to Madigan.
 When the Australian Sex Party candidate was excluded, the DLP gained Liberal Democratic Party preferences, overtaking the third Liberal/National candidate and gaining those preferences to win the last seat.
 Madigan became the first DLP senator from Victoria since Frank McManus and Jack Little, who were both defeated at the double-dissolution election in 1974.

 He took his seat in the Senate on 1 July 2011.
 The Labor government of the time held 31 seats, eight short of a majority, with the Greens holding nine seats, giving them the balance of power.
 Madigan's vote was unlikely to be a decider in any Senate division because the votes of Greens bloc, paired with either Labor or the Coalition, were enough to win any Senate vote.